tangcalvin/nextjs-demo/README.md

 ```

 When auth is **enabled**, the header shows a login/logout icon and protected routes require sign-in.
-When auth is **disabled**, the app behaves as fully public and skips Keycloak entirely.
+When auth is **disabled**, the app behaves as fully public and skips OIDC authentication entirely.

 ---